elematic/heximal/README.md

 Heximal is a web-based interactive document and notebook system

+> [!WARNING]
+> Heximal is extremely early, experimental, incomplete.
+It is under active development.

 ## Goals

 Heximal aims to be an HTML-based file format for rich, interactive, data-driven